 Best Bern hotels

-Here are our top three picks for where to stay in Bern city centre.
+Below you’ll find our top three picks for where to stay in Bern city centre.
 For more options, read our guide to the 10 best hotels in Bern.

 Luxury and location are two words to describe Hotel Schweizerhof Bern and THE SPA.
 This superb 5-star hotel is directly across the street from the train station and all of Bern’s main sights can be reached on foot.